-Summer movies 2017: Box office winners and losers
+Summer movies 2017: Box-office winners and losers

 Though The House was stacked with beloved stars like Will Ferrell and Amy Poehler, this comedy about parents who turn their home into an illegal casino proved to be one of summer’s worst bets, taking in $25 mil against a $40 mil budget.

 Why should people go out to the movies when they can stream them at home?
 That question has the industry doing some heavy soul-searching — but one clear draw in summer 2017 were movies that felt like events.
 Dunkirk was promoted as a film that needed to be seen on the big screen, and sure enough, people came.
-Wonder Woman’s end-of-summer IMAX re-release boosted the film’s already robust numbers.
-And one of August’s biggest audience draws in theaters was an actual live sporting event: the Floyd Mayweather vs. Conor McGregor boxing match on August 26 brought in enough money ($2.6 mil) to crack that weekend’s box office top 10.
+Wonder Woman’s end-of-summer Imax rerelease boosted the film’s already robust numbers.
+And one of August’s biggest audience draws in theaters was an actual live sporting event: The Floyd Mayweather versus Conor McGregor boxing match on Aug.
+26 brought in enough money ($2.6 mil) to crack that weekend’s top 10.

 LOSER: Colin Trevorrow

-Between its meager $4 mil box office take and the embarrassingly bad reviews, Trevorrow’s original drama The Book of Henry put the director’s reputation on the line — to the point where fans wondered if he would keep his Star Wars: Episode IX job.
+Between its meager $4 mil box-office take and the embarrassingly bad reviews, Trevorrow’s original drama The Book of Henry put the director’s reputation on the line — to the point where fans wondered if he would keep his Star Wars: Episode IX job.
 So far, the Force is still with him.

 WINNER: Returning Marvel Heroes